MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example5/index.md

 ## Summary
 In this example, the `CSOIsoGenerator` is used to generate contours based on a given isovalue of the image.
 Contours are generated in the image where the given isovalue is close to the one configured.
 These contours are stored in the `CSOManager` and ghosting is activated in the `SoCSOVisualizationSettings`.

-Ghosting means not only showing contours available on the currently visible slice but also contours of the neighbouring slices with increasing transparency.
+Ghosting means not only showing contours available on the currently visible slice but also contours of the neighboring slices with increasing transparency.

 The contours are also displayed in a three-dimensionsl `SoExaminerViewer` by using the `SoCSO3DRenderer`.